-As shown on Table 3-13 operational emissions would not exceed the LST thresholds for the nearest sensitive receptor.
-Therefore, the Project would have a less than significant localized impact during operational activity.
+As shown on Tables 3-14 and 3-15, for Option A or Option B, operational emissions would not exceed the LST thresholds for the nearest sensitive receptor.
+Therefore, the Project would have a less than significant localized impact during operational activity for both land uses.